From the experinces with the ESL-Prototype the following requirements arose:

 A cutout in the base plate right below the basstower provides for just enough room for the electronics subassemblies.
 The Subassemblies are the audio transformer with variable resistors, the HV-supply and a supply for the logo-lighting

 The ESL-panel is framed by very thin aluminum profiles.
 A horizontal brace stabilizes the structure along the panels top edge.

 Routed from massive aluminum the base-plate embraces the contour of the panel and the tower with lighthearted swing.
 A beam to the backside leads a height-variable foot.
 The electronics is contained in a cut-out of the base plate below the bass tower.

 Even though of an effective width of ~28" and a height of ~63" the transparent panel makes the systems visual impact mauch smaller.

 The electronic circuitry is supplied with power via the active crossover LMS.

 The pic shows the related subwoofer.

-The casing is monolithically cast from concrete as a 30" diameter global form.
-Two 15" driverrs are mounted to the cutouts on each side of the globe.
+The casing is monolithically cast from concrete in a 30" diameter global shape.
+Two 15" drivers are mounted to the cutouts on each side of the globe.
 Their parameters are optimized for mounting in small closed cabinets.
 They can perform huge linear strokes of up to 2.4"

 The global shape of the casing is mechnaically extremely rigid and free of resonances.
 The nechanical impulses of the opposing bass drivers compensate for each other.
 Even under the most extreme excursion conditions the casing remains absolutely dead.